peterjc/backports.lzma/README.md

     * Declare namespace package to avoid warnings (Ralph Bean) (Later retracted from PyPI due to installation problems with ``setuptools`` versus ``distutils``, see GitHub issue #8 and #9).
+ * v0.0.5 - June 2016
+    * Backported fix for Python Issue 19839 to ignore non-LZMA trailing data (original Python 3.5.1 patch by Nadeem Vawda, backported by deroko, see GitHub pull request #5).

 Contributors